For more information or to schedule interviews, please contact UNH Media Relations.

 In May of 2006, UNH signed the Agreements of Intentions and Collaborations “for the purpose of creating a worldwide network of universities and research institutions linked to the International Slow Food Association.”
 These principles include “protection of agricultural biodiversity,” “support of the rights of peoples to self-determination with regard to food,” and “education of civilized society and training of workers in the food and agricultural sector.”
 UNH is one of ten universities in the U.S. to have signed the principles, and the first to award the founder of Slow Food—Carlo Petrini—an honorary degree.

-UNH's dual major in EcoGastronomy is a partnership of the College of Life Sciences and Agriculture and the Paul School of Business in collaboration with the Sustainability Institute.
+UNH's dual major in EcoGastronomy is a partnership of the College of Life Sciences and Agriculture and the Peter T. Paul College of Business and Economics in collaboration with the Sustainability Institute.
 UNH is committed to being a Sustainable Food Community that promotes healthy food systems from farm to fork to health and nutrition outcomes.

 The New York Times, Jan Ellen Spiegel, April 13, 2012, Truly Food for Thought